hongvincent/ai-performance-engineering/code/ch6/README.md

 ```

 **Benefits**:
-- ✅ Simpler code (no explicit transfers)
+- [OK] Simpler code (no explicit transfers)
-- ✅ Automatic page migration
+- [OK] Automatic page migration
-- ✅ Oversubscription (use more memory than GPU has)
+- [OK] Oversubscription (use more memory than GPU has)

 **Drawbacks**:
-- ❌ Slower than explicit transfers (page fault overhead)
+- ERROR: Slower than explicit transfers (page fault overhead)
-- ❌ Less control over placement
+- ERROR: Less control over placement
-- ❌ Not ideal for high-performance code
+- ERROR: Not ideal for high-performance code

 **When to use**: Prototyping, irregular access patterns, oversubscription scenarios.